Tag Archive for: marketing

 Improve the shopping experience

 Visual search enhances the shopping journey by making product discovery faster and more intuitive.
-Instead of typing detailed descriptions into a search bar, users can upload or capture an image to find similar products instantly.
+Users do not need to type detailed descriptions into a search bar.
+Instead, they can upload an image to find similar products instantly.

 This simplifies comparison shopping and allows customers to explore alternative styles, colors, or price points.
-Retailers can also use visual data to provide personalized recommendations based on the visual characteristics customers engage with most.
+Retailers can use visual data to provide personalized recommendations.
+These are based on the visual characteristics customers engage with most.
 The result is a smoother, more personalized shopping experience that can improve satisfaction and conversion rates.

 While many businesses monitor social media for mentions, but fewer leverage visual search to analyze how their brand appears in images across platforms.
 Visual monitoring allows companies to track logos, packaging, and product placements in real-world settings.